 Aims & scope

-Clinical Epigenetics studies epigenetic changes in normal and diseased cells in response to internal or external factors with the aim to translate basic epigenetic research into diagnosis, therapy and prevention.
+Clinical Epigenetics focuses on epigenetic changes in normal and diseased cells in response to internal or external factors with the aim to translate basic epigenetic research into prevention, diagnosis, prognosis and therapy.

 All articles published by Clinical Epigenetics are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 Authors of articles published in Clinical Epigenetics are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 Clinical Epigenetics therefore levies an article-processing charge of £1565/$2450/€1995 for each article accepted for publication.
 If the corresponding author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
 In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 All articles published in Clinical Epigenetics are included in: